CyrusYip/hugo-theme-yue/README.md

 Translation files are listed in [i18n](i18n) directory and [data/i18n.yaml](data/i18n.yaml).
 Contributions for more language are welcome.
 If you want to contribute, refer to [i18n/en.yaml](i18n/en.yaml) and [data/i18n.yaml](data/i18n.yaml).

+If you want to keep contributing to translation, you can get latest changes by subscribing the feed of [i18n/en.yaml](i18n/en.yaml) (<https://github.com/CyrusYip/hugo-theme-yue/commits/main/i18n/en.yaml.atom>) in a RSS reader.

 #### Title of tags and categories

 If your website is not in English, you probably want to customize title of `/tags` and `/categories`.